yourhead/StacksAPI/_controls/imageTransform/index.md

     key: imageMaxWidthEnable
     type: Boolean
     default: Disabled
-    description: Enabling the Max Width will add the maxium width contraint to the image specified in the Max Width property.
-This contraint will take precedence over other properties (such as the Scale property.)
+    description: Enabling the Max Width will add the maximum width constraint to the image specified in the Max Width property.
+This constraint will take precedence over other properties (such as the Scale property.)

   - title: Max Height Enable
     key: imageMaxHeightEnable
     type: Boolean
     default: Disabled
-    description: Enabling the Max Height will add the maxium height contraint to the image specified in the Max Height property.
-This contraint will take precedence over other properties (such as the Scale property.)
+    description: Enabling the Max Height will add the maximum height constraint to the image specified in the Max Height property.
+This constraint will take precedence over other properties (such as the Scale property.)